open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 ![RPi USB Power Connect](images/tg-quickstart-rpi-power.png)

 *  Plug the Ethernet/RJ45 cable into the router via one of the *yellow* ports on the right.
-Then, plug the RJ45 cord into the RPi as show in the port below.
+Then, plug the RJ45 cord into the RPi as shown in the port below.

 ![RPi RJ45 Connect](images/tg-quickstart-cable-rj45.png)